mongodb/terraform-provider-mongodbatlas/website/docs/r/private_endpoint_deprecated.html.markdown

 ## Argument Reference

 * `project_id` - Required 	Unique identifier for the project.
-* `providerName` - (Required) Name of the cloud provider for which you want to create the private endpoint service.
-Atlas accepts `AWS` or `AZURE`.
+* `providerName` - (Required) Name of the cloud provider you want to create the private endpoint connection for.
+Must be AWS.
 * `region` - (Required) Cloud provider region in which you want to create the private endpoint connection.
 Accepted values are:

-  AWS:
   * `us-east-1`
   * `us-east-2`
   * `us-west-1`